Geetha P. Bansal, PhD

 - 2007- 2010 Project Officer, Los Alamos HIV/SIV Sequence and Immunology database

-- 2011 - present Associate Dean for Research, Tulane University School of Public Health and Tropical Medicine
+- 2011 - 2014 Associate Dean for Research, Tulane University School of Public Health and Tropical Medicine

-- 2011 - present Deputy Director, Center for Infectious Diseases, Tulane University
+- 2011 - 2014 Deputy Director, Center for Infectious Diseases, Tulane University

 - 2012 - present Director, Interdisciplinary Innovative Programs Hub (I2PH), School of Public Health and Tropical Medicine